everton-cerqueira/lcb-firmware/README.md

 ## Building and running

 1. Connect a USB cable between the USB port on the board and the host computer.
-1. Run the following command to build the example project and program the microcontroller flash memory:
+1. Load and build the example project and program the microcontroller flash memory.

 ## Expected output
 The LED on your target turns on and off every 1 second.